argoproj/argo-workflows/community/sustainability_effort.md

 Any person in a designated role (or even those who are not yet Members) can sign up to participate in this Incentive System.
 Participants are expected to try to advance in roles.
 There are different expectations depending on the role:
-- Member plus those not yet Member: should focus primarily on authoring PRs, should average a minimum of 8 hours per week; can also assist with triaging bugs or optionally reviewing PRs
+- Member and below: should focus primarily on authoring PRs, averaging a minimum of 8 hours per week.
+Can also assist with triaging bugs or reviewing PRs.
 - Reviewer: should author PRs and review PRs to move into the "Approver" role, should average a minimum of 2 hours per week of either PR review time or triaging bugs
 - Approver/Lead: should average a minimum of 2 hours per week of either PR review time or triaging bugs